projecttacoma/fqm-execution/README.md

 - The provided measure bundle **must** contain all component `Measure` resources and their dependent `Library` resources needed for calculation
   - **NOTE**: Dependent `ValueSet` resources should either be included in the measure bundle itself or resolved via one of the [ValueSet resolution strategies](#valueset-resolution)

+Additionally, `fqm-execution` supports composite measures that are defined in one of the two following ways, both of which follow the [CQFM Composite Measure Profile](https://build.fhir.org/ig/HL7/cqf-measures/StructureDefinition-composite-measure-cqfm.html):

+1. Component measures are defined at the Measure level of the composite measure.
+An example can be found here: [simple-composite-measure.json](https://github.com/projecttacoma/fqm-execution/blob/master/test/unit/fixtures/measure/simple-composite-measure.json).

+- At least two component Measures are defined on `Measure.relatedArtifacts`.
+- Scoring type ("composite") is defined on `Measure.scoring`.
+- Composite Scoring type is defined on `Measure.compositeScoring`.

+2. Component measures are defined at the Measure.group level of the composite measure.
+An example can be found here: [group-composite-measure.json](https://github.com/projecttacoma/fqm-execution/blob/master/test/unit/fixtures/measure/group-composite-measure.json).

+- At least one component Measure is defined on `Measure.group` by a `http://hl7.org/fhir/us/cqfmeasures/StructureDefinition/cqfm-component` extension.
+- Scoring type ("composite") is defined on `Measure.group` by a `http://hl7.org/fhir/us/cqfmeasures/StructureDefinition/cqfm-scoring` extension.
+- Composite Scoring type is defined on the `Measure.group` by a `http://hl7.org/fhir/us/cqfmeasures/StructureDefinition/cqfm-compositeScoring` extension.

 When the above criteria are met, `fqm-execution` will infer the need for composite measure calculation, and will report calculation results for all of the referenced components in the composite measure, so the syntax for calculating a composite measure is the same as any other measure:

 ```typescript